Loading

 Double and triple negation

-When using words such as never, no one, nothing, etc., English omits the auxiliary verb and the word not.
-In Polish, the word nie is not omitted in such cases and remains in its usual position before the verb.
+When using words such as nigdy(never), nikt(no one), nic(nothing), etc., English omits don't/doesn't.
+In Polish, the word nie stays.
 This creates what appears to be double negation, though it functions as a single negation.

 Examples